Skip to content

 External Funding Opportunities

-New and changing funding sources are always emerging; the following is just an example of external funders that support the humanities.
-To find funding relevant to your research interests, conduct a custom funding search.
+• New and changing funding sources are always emerging; the following is just an example of external funders that support humanistic research and projects.
+To find additional funding specific to your needs, conduct a custom search in the Pivot-RP global funding opportunities database (it’s quick and easy to do; click here for how-to.)

-American Council of Learned Societiesoffers a variety of grants and fellowships; some key ones to be aware of are listed below.
+American Council of Learned Societies (ACLS) offers a variety of grants and fellowships; some key ones to be aware of are listed below.

-• ACLS Fellowship supports full-time research and writing for projects at any stage of development in all disciplines of the humanities and humanities-related social sciences.
-Awards are usually $5,000/month for 6-12 months.
-In recent years, eligibility has been limited to untenured faculty working on or off the tenure track.
-The application usually opens in early July and closes in late September.
+• ACLS Fellowship supports full-time research and writing for projects at any stage of development in all disciplines of the humanities and interpretive social sciences.
+Awards $5,000/month for 6-12 months.
+Supports a variety of scholarly works, including monographs, articles, scholarly resources, digital projects, community-engaged projects, etc. Accepts applications from eligible scholars across all career stages, working on or off the tenure track.
+The application opens in early June and closes in mid September.

 American Philosophical Society maintains several research grant programs regarding library and archive research, Native American studies, and field studies research.
 Application deadlines vary based on the program.

-Andrew Carnegie Fellows Programsupports high-caliber scholarship in the social sciences and humanities.
-Fellowships of $200,000 are awarded to exceptional scholars, authors, journalists, and public intellectuals to devote time to research and writing for one or two years with the anticipated result of a book or major study.
-Each university president may nominate one junior scholar and one senior scholar.
-Nominations are usually due in mid November.
+Andrew Carnegie Fellows Program supports high-caliber scholarship in the social sciences and humanities.
+Fellowships of $200,000 are awarded annually to 30-35 exceptional scholars, authors, journalists, and public intellectuals to devote time to research and writing for 1-2 years with the anticipated result of a book or major study.
+The criteria prioritize the originality and promise of the research, its potential impact on the on the field, and the scholar’s plans for communicating the findings to a broad audience.
+Each University president may nominate one junior scholar and one senior scholar.
+The U’s internal competition opens in late August and closes in mid September.
+If selected, full proposals are due to the foundation in mid November.

-Guggenheim Fellowshipsare intended for mid-career scholars who have demonstrated exceptional capacity for productive scholarship and exhibit great promise for their future endeavors.
-Fellows are given creative freedom and may spend their grant funds in any manner they deem necessary to their work.
-Awards are generally about $30,000-$45,000 for 6-12 months.
-The application usually opens in mid Aug and closes in mid September.
+Guggenheim Fellowship is one of the most prestigious awards given to scholars and artists in the U.S. and Canada.
+It is intended for mid-career scholars who have already demonstrated exceptional capacity for productive scholarship and exhibit great promise for their future endeavors.
+Fellows are given creative freedom and may spend their grant funds in any way they need to for their work.
+Awards vary but average $30,000 to $55,000 for 6-12 months.
+The application opens in mid August and closes in mid September.

 Henry Luce Foundation offers funding through separate programs, including Asian Studies and Scholars, Indigenous Knowledge, Public Policy, and Religion and Theology.
 Awards vary based on program and range from $10,000 to $1 million for 6-12 months.
 Funding inquiry requests are accepted on an open basis.

-National Endowment for the Humanitieshasmany funding initiatives; some key ones to be aware of are listed below.
+National Endowment for the Humanities (NEH) has many funding initiatives; some key ones to be aware of are listed below.
 To help find an NEH grant that best fits your project, check out this guide and this article.

-• NEH Fellowships support research of value to humanities scholars, general audiences, or both.
-Provides recipients with time to conduct research or to produce books, monographs, peer-reviewed articles, e-books, digital materials, translations, or critical editions.
-Projects may be at any stage of development.
-Awards are usually $5,000/month for 6-12 months.
-The application usually opens in early January and closes in early April.
+• NEH Fellowship supports research of value to humanities scholars, general audiences, or both.
+Provides recipients with time to write, to travel, and to conduct research and other project-related activities leading to a book, monograph, peer-reviewed articles, e-book, digital resource, translation, critical edition, etc. Supports projects at any stage of development, but especially those at mid stage (e.g., part way through a book project and propose to work on 1 chapter for every 2 months).
+Awards $6,000/month to support continuous full-time work for 6-12 consecutive months.
+The application usually in early January and closes in early April.

-• NEH Summer Stipends support full-time work on a humanities project for two months in the summer.
-It can be used for projects at any stage of development, especially early-stage research and late-stage writing.
-Recipients are awarded $6,000, which may be used for compensation, travel, and other costs related to the proposed scholarly research.
-The U of U runs an internal competition to select two proposals for submission to the NEH.
-The internal application usually opens in early April and closes in late July.
-If selected, full proposals are usually due to NEH in mid September.
+• NEH Summer Stipend supports continuous full-time work on a humanities project for two consecutive months.
+Supports projects at any stage of development, but especially early-stage research and late-stage writing in which small awards are most effective.
+Awards $8,000, which may be used for recipient’s compensation, travel, and other costs related to the proposed scholarly research.
+Requires university nomination to apply (this just applies to tenured or tenure-track applicants); non-tenure-track faculty, adjunct faculty, staff, and retired faculty are exempt from nomination.
+The U's internal competition opens in early May and closes in late July.
+If selected, full proposals are due to NEH in mid September.

 Examples of previous NIH funding in the College of Humanities: